 Get your passport stamped at the Principality of Hutt River

 Australia has always a place welcoming to creatives and eccentrics who enjoy pushing limits and bending rules.
 One of the most interesting men who has done this is Leonard Casley, who on 21 April 1970 founded the micronation called Principality of Hutt River after a dispute between his farm and the Australian government over wheat quotas.
-Being 75-square-kilometres large, it is larger than a handful of independent countries.
+With more than 75-square-kilometres, it’s larger than a handful of independent countries.
 Leonard Casley refers to himself as Prince Leonard and the micronation is now led by his son, Prince Graeme.

 At the Principality of Hutt River, you can get your passport stamped, trade with the interesting currency, camp, and swim in the community pool.
 There are small museums on site and it is an interesting way to break up a road trip from Perth to the northern side of the state.